Richard Keogh: Derby County

 In the 2015–16 campaign, Keogh won both the Player of the Year and Players' Player of the Year Awards whilst featuring in every league match as Derby reached the playoffs.
 Keogh scored the only goal in Derby's 1–0 win over Grimsby Town in the EFL Cup on 9 August 2016.
 Two days later, he signed a new three-year contract, committing his future to the club until the summer of 2019.
 He further extended his contract in February 2018, to run until 2021.

 During the 2018–19 campaign, Keogh captained the side for the majority of the season due to Curtis Davies' absence through injury.
 That season Keogh made 65 appearances in all competitions for both club and country as he became the 29th Derby County player to reach 300 appearances for the club.
 He started every league fixture under manager Frank Lampard and built up a partnership with Chelsea loanee Fikayo Tomori.
-On 16 January 2019, the defender netted the winning spot-kick in a 5–3 penalty shootout victory over Southampton in an FA Cup Third Round replay with the tie having been drawn 2–2 after extra time.
+On 16 January 2019, the defender netted the winning spot-kick in a 5–3 penalty shootout victory over Southampton in an FA Cup third round replay with the tie having been drawn 2–2 after extra time.
 On 15 May, Keogh played a key role in the winning goal against Leeds United at Elland Road as he set up Jack Marriott to score as Derby reached the playoff final.
 His form was recognised by his teammates as he won the Players' Player of the Year Award for a third time.

 In September 2019, Keogh was injured in a car crash and ruled out for the rest of the 2019–20 season.
 His Derby teammates Mason Bennett and Tom Lawrence were arrested for drink-driving and leaving the scene of an accident.
 Later that month it was announced that Keogh might be out for 15 months.
-In October 2019, Derby terminated the remainder of his contract due to gross misconduct, with Bennet and Lawrence receiving a six-week wage fine and being sentenced to 80 hours of community service and rehabilitation.
+In October 2019, Derby terminated the remainder of his contract due to gross misconduct, with Bennett and Lawrence receiving a six-week wage fine and being sentenced to 80 hours of community service and rehabilitation.
 Keogh left Derby having made 356 appearances and scored 12 goals across eight seasons.

 Keogh and his agent launched appeals to both Derby and the English Football League over his sacking, but both were rejected.
 However, after appealing to an employment tribunal with support from the Professional Footballers' Association in January 2021, it officially ruled that Keogh had been unfairly dismissed and Derby were ordered to pay £2.3 million in compensation.
 Derby appealed against the decision but this was rejected in May 2021.